-These results parallel findings by Haladyna & Downing (1989), who stressed that distractors should target misconceptions rather high-ability than confuse students.
-The analysis comparative between manual calculations and JMetric reinforced the value of automated tools, particularly JMetric, which provided precise insights into distractor performance.
-This supports prior research, such as that by (Ghozali, 2018) and LeBeau et al. (2020), highlighting the utility of software in large-scale assessments.
+These results parallel findings by Haladyna & Downing (1989), who stressed that distractors should target misconceptions rather confuse high-ability students.
+The comparative analysis between manual calculations and JMetric reinforced the value of automated tools, particularly JMetric, which provided precise insights into distractor performance.
+This supports prior research, such as that by (Ghozali, 2018) and LeBeau et al.